 There are numerous advantages to honing one’s clinical skills in a residency setting.
 Typically, the residency program is located in a clinical setting catering to geriatric and or socio-economically disadvantaged patients providing numerous complex eye and systemic disorders.
 Optometry residents present in such settings often must provide higher order clinical decision making skills on a larger number of cases than would be possible in a direct care mode.
 Moreover, it is well established that the act of teaching students is an excellent form of learning.
 Also important, the lectures, seminars, and library work associated with residency training help residents develop good habits and encourage a life-long independent pursuit of learning.

 11. How and when do I apply to a residency program?

-While the deadlines encountered for applying to residency programs differ slightly, most require that application materials be received by the sponsoring organization (to include the affiliated school or college of optometry) around January 31.
+While the deadlines encountered for applying to residency programs differ slightly, most require that application materials be received by the sponsoring organization (to include the affiliated school or college of optometry) around the end of January.
 Records of school transcripts, national board examination results, and letters of recommendation are examples of the required application materials.
 Most programs require a face-to-face interview by all applicants.
 Programs use the Optometry Residency Match (ORMatch).
-The ranked choices of programs by applicants and applicants by program supervisors are due to ORMatch in early March.
+The ranked choices of programs by applicants and applicants by program supervisors are due to ORMatch around the end of February.
 Because of the application requirements and personal nature of the final selection, applicants are encouraged to begin speaking with prospective program supervisors as early as possible.
 Last minute scheduling difficulties for the interviews frequently occur.
 Applicants are encouraged to begin making inquiries about specific programs by late summer or early fall.